dotnet/docs/docs/architecture/microservices/docker-application-development-process/docker-app-development-workflow.md

 When you're using an editor/CLI development approach (for example, Visual Studio Code plus Docker CLI on macOS or Windows), you need to know every step, generally in more detail than if you're using Visual Studio.
 For more information about working in a CLI environment, see the e-book [Containerized Docker Application lifecycle with Microsoft Platforms and Tools](https://aka.ms/dockerlifecycleebook/).

-When you're using Visual Studio 2017, many of those steps are handled for you, which dramatically improves your productivity.
-This is especially true when you're using Visual Studio 2017 and targeting multi-container applications.
-For instance, with just one mouse click, Visual Studio adds the Dockerfile and docker-compose.yml file to your projects with the configuration for your application.
+When you're using Visual Studio 2019, many of those steps are handled for you, which dramatically improves your productivity.
+This is especially true when you're using Visual Studio 2019 and targeting multi-container applications.
+For instance, with just one mouse click, Visual Studio adds the `Dockerfile` and `docker-compose.yml` file to your projects with the configuration for your application.
 When you run the application in Visual Studio, it builds the Docker image and runs the multi-container application directly in Docker; it even allows you to debug several containers at once.
 These features will boost your development speed.

 However, just because Visual Studio makes those steps automatic doesn't mean that you don't need to know what's going on underneath with Docker.
 Therefore, the following guidance details every step.